fmedinilla/libman/README.md

   - 256 bytes for `author`
   - 256 bytes for `category`

-I suppose the `int` type has a size of 4 bytes and `char` type has a size of 1 byte.
+I suppose the `int` type has a size of 4 bytes and the `char` type has a size of 1 byte.

 ## How to compile